-Why does sustainable business perform better?
+Why does sustainable businesses perform better?

 – First, since sustainability means different things to different people, I want to define what it means to me from a company perspective.
 I define a sustainable strategy as one that creates value for shareholders over the long term—and I want to emphasize long term—while contributing to a sustainable society.
 In a sustainable strategy a company has made the material environmental, social, and governance (ESG) issues core to its strategy and operations.
 In contrast, a sustainability strategy is a program or an initiative to address a sustainability issue but not something core to the company’s ability to create value over the long term.
 Managing risk is essential for a bank’s sustainable strategy.
 Reducing the bank’s carbon emissions would be a sustainability program.
 In contrast, reducing carbon emissions would be part of a sustainable strategy for a chemical company.